Bernardo Tanucci: Decline and later years

 When, in 1774, Maria Carolina of Austria, the Habsburg queen of Ferdinand IV, joined the Council of State, the power of Tanucci began to decline.
 In vain he endeavored to neutralize the queen's influence, but in 1777 he was dismissed and retired.

-He died in Naples in 1783.
+He died in Naples on the 29th of April 1783 and was buried in the Basilica of San Giovanni Battista dei Fiorentini.